 The Casper cluster is a heterogeneous system of specialized analysis and visualization resources and large-memory, multi-GPU nodes.
 In addition to nodes configured for analysis and visualization, it includes others that feature large-memory, dense GPU configurations to support explorations in machine learning (ML) and deep learning (DL) in atmospheric and related sciences.

-Users who are new to working with GPUs, which will provide 20% of the peak computing capability of a new NCAR system , can request access to Casper to get a head start on using that increasingly important technology.
+Users who are new to working with GPUs, which will provide 20% of the peak computing capability of the Derecho system, can request access to Casper to get a head start on using that increasingly important technology.

 This central file and data storage resource consists of file system servers and storage devices that are shared by the Cheyenne system and the Casper nodes.
 The centralized file systems allow scientists to generate model output on the supercomputer, then analyze or visualize it on data analysis and visualization nodes without needing to move data between clusters.